 Anyone can contribute to our global database!
 You don’t need training – download the Coral Watch Info App or Do it Yourself Kit from our website, request a Coral Health Chart, and you are ready to go!”

 Explore the magical wonderland of the Great Barrier Reef with Google Earth.
 This is a great way to get a clear sense of the Great Barrier Reef’s size and location.
 Discover the various destinations that are gateways to the Great Barrier Reef.
 Then, zoom in to see the islands and even dive into the depths to see the marine life beneath the surface.

 Using the vast resources of Google and the Catlin Seaview Survey project, you can view marine life, gaze at the reef islands’ beauty, or take a virtual dive on top of the Great Barrier Reef dive sites.

 The XL Catlin Seaview Survey is a unique global study working with some of the world’s leading scientific institutions to monitor this change and communicate it to the world.
 Take a look at the Great Barrier Reef, follow important news and updates, and even take a virtual dive into some of the world’s best dive sites.

-Advertise with us share your Great Barrier Reef stories.
+Advertise with us and share your Great Barrier Reef stories.

-Please find out more by visiting ours About Great Barrier Reef tours page.
+Please find out more by visiting our About Great Barrier Reef tours page.